Nandhini-mv/Material_UI/README.md

 Details about OpenHarmony NPM environment configuration, click [here](https://gitee.com/openharmony-tpc/docs/blob/master/OpenHarmony_npm_usage.md)

-### Import
+## Usage Instructions
+Import the Slider Library.
+Then, access slider attributes through a object of SliderModel and customize the Slider using setter functions and finally pass the object to MaterialSlider.

 ```js
 import { MaterialSlider, SliderModel, SliderType } from '@ohos/materialslider'
 ```

-### Usage
-Access slider attributes through a object of SliderModel and customize the Slider using setter functions and finally pass the object to MaterialSlider.

  Below are list of properties available which can be customized using the SliderModel object (setter methods).
  | Properties   | Description | Type |